HGy-88/ml-models-trees-and-boosters/README.md

 This project focuses on the multi-class prediction of obesity risk in individuals, a factor closely related to cardiovascular diseases.
 Utilizing machine learning techniques, the analysis is performed on a dataset generated from a deep learning model trained on the Obesity or CVD risk dataset.
 This project aims to identify and analyze various contributing factors to predict obesity risk accurately.

 ## Features
-Kaggle Challenge Integration: Participation details and data sourced from a specific Kaggle competition.
 Comprehensive Data Analysis: Includes EDA, feature engineering (FE), and model evaluation using advanced algorithms.
 Machine Learning Models: Utilizes RandomForest, XGBoost, LightGBM, and more, with hyperparameter tuning via Optuna.